Havvy/irc-socket/README.md

 npm test
 ```

+## Legacy ##

+Initialization configuration object can also take `nick` or `user` instead of `nickname` or `username`.

 ## Known Issues ##

 The socket you pass gets ignored if you pass `secure: true` in the network config.

+Likewise, the ipv6 and localAddress properties are also ignored with secure connections.

 ## See Also